 London Gaming Market is the city’s biggest (and perhaps only) regular market dedicated solely to games and game culture.
 It’s a regular grab bag of bargains, with everything from retro consoles and accessories to new games and general geek swag.
 Expect to see your fellow gamers out in droves.

 What to expect

 Tickets for London Gaming Market

-Regular access starts at 12pm, and costs just £3.00.
-If you’re looking to grab some deals, early birds can get in for £6.00 from 11am (under 16s go free) or at 12 noon with second door tickets for £4.00.
+Regular access starts at 1pm, and costs just £3.00.
+If you’re looking to grab some deals, early birds can get in for £7.00 from 11am with Advance tickets (under 16s go free) or at 12 noon with second door tickets for £4.00.
 The show calms down a little after 2pm so you are less likely to have to queue.

 Getting to London Gaming Market